simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The Regent submitted to the Chinese demands and dispatched three of his squadrons to the provincial capital.
 Two of the squadrons were kept at Urumchi as a special bodyguard of the Governor-General, who usually relied on non-Chinese units.
 One of the squadrons was sent to distant Charklik on the southern route to Tun-huang, to watch the secret Torgut route to Lhasa in Tibet.
 For some time past the pilgrim traffic along this route had been completely stopped by orders of the Governor-General, and Karashahr pilgrims were refused permission to leave their native encampments.

-At the time of our stay in Khoton-sumbul, Toin Lama was expecting a new move by the Chinese authorities.
+At the time of our stay in Khoton-sumbul, Toïn Lama was expecting a new move by the Chinese authorities.
 He had received an invitation to visit Urumchi and settle for some time in a palace presented to him by the Governor-General.

-Later on we heard in Urumchi that the Chinese authorities decided to hand over the state seal or *tamgha* to the young *khan*, a boy of thirteen; in this case Toin Lama would have to resign his post and retire to a monastery.
+Later on we heard in Urumchi that the Chinese authorities decided to hand over the state seal or *tamgha* to the young *khan*, a boy of thirteen; in this case Toïn Lama would have to resign his post and retire to a monastery.

-Toin Lama is considered by his followers to be an incarnation of the well-known Lama Sengchen Dorjechang, one of the most learned priests in Shigatse.
+Toïn Lama is considered by his followers to be an incarnation of the well-known Lama Sengchen Dorjechang, one of the most learned priests in Shigatse.
 The tragic end of the venerable Lama Sengchen Dorjechang was related in detail by the Japanese traveler, Ekai Kawaguchi .3 The lama was arrested and persecuted by the Lhasan Government on the charge of assisting the explorations of the well-known Indian explorer and Tibetologist, Babu Sarat Chandra Das.
 He was drowned in June, 1887, in the river Kong-po, after a long period of imprisonment.
 It is said that the saintly lama, once the preceptor of the Tashi Lama, had foretold his own sad fate in paintings executed by his orders on the walls of his private rooms.

 The Tibetan Government ordered the non-transmigration of the lama’s soul --- the highest punishment in Tibet.
 Notwithstanding this strict order, an incarnation of the lama appeared in far distant Turkestan in the princely family of Karashahr Torguts.
 The deceased lama had prophesied before his execution that he would be reborn in a country of felt tents and huge herds of cattle.
 The boy born in the princely